leg100/otf/docs/docs/dynamic_credentials.md

 * AWS
 * Azure

+!!! warning
+    Only GCP support has been fully tested by the developers.
+Please report success or bugs with the AWS and Azure providers on Github Issues / Slack.

 There are a few pre-requisites specific to OTF you need to first carry out:

 1. Generate a public key pair: